Bernard Ebbers, convicted of orchestrating WorldCom fraud, dead at 78

 Jurors thought otherwise.

-Ebbers’ health began deteriorating rapidly in late 2019, not long after he sought early release from prison under a federal law allowing some older prisons to obtain freedom sooner.
+Ebbers’ health was in decline by the time he sought early release from prison under a federal law allowing some older prisons to obtain freedom sooner.

 Even Barbara Jones, the federal judge who imposed Ebbers’ prison sentence, thought early release was appropriate.